woman sleeping comfortably

 Melatonin Supplementation

-Melatonin is available in certain jurisdictions as a dietary supplement and lots of people use it to help with their sleep, but is there a fundamental need for this?
+Melatonin is available in certain jurisdictions as a predominantly low-dose dietary supplement and it is commonly used to help with sleep, but is there a fundamental need for this?

-In most studies, melatonin decreases sleep onset latency, increases total sleep time, and improves the quality of that sleep.
+In most studies, melatonin supplementation (both short-term melatonin supplementation and long-term melatonin supplementation) decreases sleep onset latency, increases total sleep time, and improves the quality of that sleep.
 In simple terms, it speeds up the process of getting to sleep and helps with staying asleep [18].

-As we age, melatonin production decreases, which can cause the antioxidant capacity of the skin to decrease, for example, as well as dysregulate the clock genes that regulate circadian rhythm [19].
+As we age, melatonin production decreases, which can lead to a reduction in the skin's antioxidant capacity, making it more susceptible to oxidative stress, as well as dysregulating the clock genes that regulate circadian rhythm [19].
 Therefore, melatonin supplementation in older adults might have a rational basis.

 There are several different types of melatonin supplements available, comprising natural (obtained from the pineal gland of mammals) and synthetic (i.e., man-made) varieties [20].